 - Phased retirement

 However, remote work also comes with the risk of overworking employees.
-Typically, a good communications network is necessary for it to work and this “œalways on” mentality can pressure employees to work longer than they should.
+Typically, a good communications network is necessary for it to work.
+But this always on mentality can pressure employees to work longer than they should.

-Compressed hours: These schemes allow professionals to work longer hours in exchange for additional days off.
+This flexible working arrangement allows employees to work longer hours in exchange for additional days off.
 We have already discussed the benefits of a shorter work week in a previous article, but to summarise: This option can give employees a greater sense of control over their work/life balance.
 Trials of a four-day work week have typically been well received by staff taking part.
 While some feel that this may put strain on staff due to longer days, this option is highly useful for to a lot of people.
 Some find the extra hours per day negligible, while others have commitments or personal interests that may otherwise clash with their work.

 People often ask for job sharing arrangements to improve their work/life balance for the benefit of their personal wellbeing.
 It is also useful for parents or people with health conditions.
 However, it is also an effective temporary measure.
 Job sharing can give you the time to retrain or learn a new skill, benefitting the business and your own career development at the same time.
 Obviously whether job sharing is feasible is dependent on your workplace.
 More progressive offices with an established culture of work sharing are more likely to suit this approach.

 The employee decides when they start and when they finish, while committing to work a certain set of core hours.
 For example, a business might have standard 9-5 office hours, with flexi-time staff required to work at minimum from 10am to 4pm, but with time outside of those hours left to the employee's prerogative.
 This type of flexible working arrangement depends on a results-based office mentality.
 If someone wants to be able to start late and finish early, they have to be able to handle their workload in that amount of time.